 The winner of each award is announced and celebrated at a prestigious awards ceremony and gala lunch held in the spectacular surroundings of the Hilton Hotel, Park Lane, London.
 A flagship event for both IGEM and EUA the awards lunch is highly regarded by the sector and consistently attracts over 600 gas professionals making it a fantastic networking opportunity.

-If you’re aged 18-35 and passionate about gas, get the recognition you deserve by entering our Young Persons Paper Competition (YPPC).
-Whether you work in pipeline design, marketing, or even if you're still studying – if you're involved in the gas industry in some way, this competition is a great way to stand out from the crowd.
-Click here for more details.
+If you’re aged 18-35 and passionate about gas, get the recognition you deserve by entering the YPPC.
+Whether you work in pipeline design, marketing, or even still studying – if you're involved in the gas industry in some way, this competition is a great way to stand out from the crowd.

 Engineering Technician of the Year

 Introduced in 2017 the Engineering Technician of the Year award recognises the outstanding contribution that our EngTech members make to the gas industry and the wider community.

 The winner is announced at our Annual Conference, which takes place in September, where their contribution is recognised by us and fellow professionals from across the gas sector.
 They receive an educational grant of £1,500 to support their career development.